michaelcheng0407/ib_websock/readme.md

 The app consists of:
 - A FastAPI backend with websockets using SocketIO.
 - An Interactive Brokers wrapper using ib_insync for market data and trade execution.
-- A frontend built with HTML, CSS, JavaScript and minimal vue.js .
+- A frontend built with HTML, CSS, JavaScript , Anychart.js, vue.js .

 ## Key features:
 - Real-time charting of market data streamed from IB.